JulienAganze/Citibike_NYC_Project/README.md

 #- \images: pictures.
 - \dbt: dbt files (dbt_project.yml, models, etc.).
 - \terraform: terraform files for the definition of the infrastructure to deploy.
+- \GCP_setup.md: instructions to configure cgp account.
 - \README.md: this document.
-- \setup_gcp.md: instructions to configure cgp account.

 **Infrastructure as code:**

 Use Terraform to create a bucket GCS and dataset in BQ
+- citibike_nyc bucket to store parquet files.
+- raw dataset for the ingestion into BigQuery.
+- development dataset for dbt cloud development environment.
+- production dataset for dbt cloud production environment.

   **Orchestration:**